Photo: Shopping in Sydney - Find Bargains in the City at the Pitt Street Mall - Photo: Sydney Central Plaza.

 Pitt Street in the city centre has a great collection of stores and shopping arcades, including the Strand, Centrepoint, the Skygarden and the Glasshouse.

-Both Skygarden and the Glasshouse have upmarket shops, temporarily closed for the for the Westfield Sydney redevelopment, will re-open later in the year 2010 with an excellent range of up to 250 fashion, food and lifestyle stores.
+Both Skygarden and the Glasshouse have upmarket shops, with an excellent range of up to 250 fashion, food and lifestyle stores.
+All integrated into the Westfield Sydney.

 Grace Brothers, at the corner of Market and George Streets, and David Jones at Market and Castlereagh Streets have excellent department stores with select products from Australia and the world.

 Offers not only a great shopping experience, but entertainment, food, things to do for the whole family and national attractions.
 Shopping includes well known and select Australian and world wide brands.
-Just the place to look for that special Australian gift.
-Darling Harbour.
+Just the place to look for that special Australian gift:

 The Rocks Market